ilyasofficial1617/WebODM/coreplugins/rclonestorage/README.md

 Thanks to cloudimport plugin by Nicolas Chamo and dronedb plugin by Luca Di Leo, which i used a lot for reference and template.

 ## Dev Notes

+Features that not yet implemented:
+1. Provide multiple choice of storage name instead of typing it in
+2. Add export capabilities
+3. Listing files inside directory and subfolder file search
+4. File selection and filtering
+5. Verify file existance before importing
+Please feel free to contribute to this plugin

 Here lies some of my log, design decision, and what i learn during development of this plugin.
 I hope this note can be beneficial.